top of page

 I have the Northern Lights edition in my collection, so I can also attest that it has some lovely extra touches, with endpapers printed with gold ink, and a dust-cover that folds out to a poster of the Alethiometer:

-They also published a volume called Lyra Belacqua which is a bind-up the earlier two of the ‘small books’ – i.e. Lyra’s Oxford and Once Upon a Time in the North - seen here on the right.
+They also published a volume called Lyra Belacqua which is a bind-up of the earlier two of the ‘small books’ – i.e. Lyra’s Oxford and Once Upon a Time in the North - seen here on the left.
 The illustrator for this appears to be a different one from the others but I also really like the slightly more storybook look chosen for this content.

 And though it's beyond the remit of this write-up, I also love the Russian edition of Daemon Voices which is a collection of Pullman’s writing on the subject of writing, stories and imagination: https://aldebaran.ru/author/pulman_filip/kniga_golosa_deyimonov/